Hours of Maria d'Harcourt

 The Hours of Maria d'Harcourt is an illuminated book of hours produced in 1415 in Arnhem (the text) and Nijmegen (the illuminations) in the Duchy of Guelders.
 It follows the Roman liturgy, with 6 full-page miniatures and 86 smaller miniatures, with stylised borders.
-It is held partly by the Staatsbibliothek zu Berlin and partly by the Österreichische Nationalbibliothek.
+It is divided into two volumes, the larger of which is held in Berlin at the Staatsbibliothek, the smaller is held in Vienna by the Österreichische Nationalbibliothek.

 Description

-The manuscript was created in 1415 in Marienborn monastery in Arnhem divided.
+The scribe finished the manuscript in 1415, which had been written over the course of decade at the monastery Marienborn.
 In the 17th century one part was owned by the Elector of Brandenburg.
 That is now in the Berlin State Library, Prussian Cultural Heritage Foundation under the signature ms. germ. quart.
 42. The second part was held by the Habsburgs and is now in the Austrian National Library in Vienna under the signature Cod.
 1908.
 The two parts were together in the 1962 exhibition "European art around 1400", in Vienna and described in the catalog (Nos.
 207-208, pp 217–218).